jamesjonesphoenix/X3-Colour-By-Race/README.md

 Optionally you can also use the following optional files.
 They are included in the zip file under `optional/`.

 * Modified `8513` translation files for **[Pirate Guild 3](https://forum.egosoft.com/viewtopic.php?t=244949)**.
 PG3 dynamically renames pirate stations which overwrites any previously set coloured names.
 I've modified PG3's t files so that pirate stations will include colour in their name.
 Paste these files into your `X3/addon/t/` folder overwriting existing files if necessary.
 * Modified ship naming script `plugin.mbase.create.ship.name.xml` for **[Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599)**.
 Colours the race name during ship creation.
-Without this optional script, MBBR ships will remain uncoloured for a few minutes after creation until Colour By Race notices them.
+Without this you have a very small chance of seeing MBBR ships uncoloured for half a second after creation.
 * Modified ship naming script `plugin.salv.al.ship.cfg.xml` for **[Salvage Commands & NPCs](https://forum.egosoft.com/viewtopic.php?t=221059)**.
 Colours the race name during ship creation.
 Also added setting of pilot name, skill, morale and aggression and addition of Explorer Command software.

 ## Uninstall